 bone and joint problems

 shortness of breath that makes exercise, sports, or any physical activity more

-liver and gall bladder disease
+liver and gallbladder disease

 Obese kids also might have emotional issues to deal with (such as low self-esteem),

 measurements to estimate a person's body fat.
 But calculating BMI on your own can

-On a standard BMI chart.
-Kids ages 2 to 19 fall into one of four categories:
+On a standard BMI chart, kids ages 2 to 19 fall into one of four categories:

 underweight: BMI below the 5th percentile